Developer Guide

 Mass Blacklist feature

-The mass blacklist/un-blacklist mechanism is facilitated by MassBlacklistCommand
+The mass blacklist/un-blacklist mechanism is facilitated by MassBlacklistCommand.

 Below is an example usage scenario for mass blacklist.

-to blacklist all contacts within the index range 2-5.
+Step 1: The user executes massblist 2-5 b/blacklist to blacklist all contacts within the index range 2-5.

-The string is passed to the Logic
+The string is passed to the Logic component.

-component parses the string and creates a corresponding MassBlacklistCommand
+Step 2: The Logic component parses the string and creates a corresponding MassBlacklistCommand object.

-Step 3: The MassBlacklistCommand
+Step 3: The MassBlacklistCommand object calls Model#massBlacklist(2,5) to blacklist all contacts

-with index between 2 to 5.
+in the AddressBook with index between 2 to 5.

-Step 4: After the contacts have been blacklisted, filteredPersons
+Step 4: After the contacts have been blacklisted, filteredPersons in ModelManager is updated to reflect the change.

 The following sequence diagram illustrates how the mass blacklist operation works: